Fantastic Home Improvements & how to Clean up After Them

 Our fixed-price sofa removal service is often available on the very same day and will still ensure that your old three (or four) seater is recycled wherever possible.
 This should leave you plenty of room for your new (possibly upcycled) sofa.
 And what better way to unwind after all those home improvements than by sitting down and putting your feet up?

 Centralised in our Birmingham Head Office, Clearabee operates a nationwide on-demand rubbish clearance and waste removal service.
 Over 120 vehicles and 300 directly employed staff make up our man and van, Skip Bag, skip hire and sofa removal services which operate in London, Bristol, Leeds and all across the UK.

-We are proud to consider some of the UK’s leading brands as exclusive customers, including Wren Kitchens, Homeserve, DFS, Sofology and the CO-OP.
 For 3 years running, Clearabee has ranked as the fastest-growing waste management company in Europe and featured on The Sunday Times Virgin Atlantic Fast Track for the last two years.